viklund/AssemblyValidation/fasta_stats/README.md

 `--debug INT` | Debug level (0 for off)
 `-h/-?/--help` | Very little help

 Fasta sequences are read using a modified version of Heng Li's [kseq.h](http://lh3lh3.users.sourceforge.net/kseq.shtml) header file, which carries the MIT License.
+The source has been placed directly within the `FastaStats` namespace so no separate file for inclusion is required.

 Options processing uses Brodie Thiesfield's [SimpleOpt.h](https://github.com/brofield/simpleopt) which also carries the MIT License.